What is Borderline Personality Disorder?

 Because there is no specific medical test to diagnose borderline personality disorder, medical determinations are not based on one specific sign or symptom.
 The most accurate way to diagnose BPD is for a licensed mental health professional to seek a thorough clinical interview that may also involve previous therapists or even friends and family.

 A diagnosis of borderline personality disorder is generally made in adults, not in children or teens.
 Although some symptoms of BPD may be present in younger patients, they can often be attributed to other, more common disorders such as ADHD.
-Generally, these can be treated or will go away as a patient gets older.
+Generally, Borderline Personality Disorder can be treated through a proper treatment program.

 Although there is no single definitive test, a licensed mental health professional can generally make an accurate BPD diagnosis if given thorough access to medical history and a successful interview.